teja2495/real-autorotate/README.md

 auto-rotates to landscape mode in other applications.
 "Real-AutoRotate" automates this process by turning “Auto-Rotate” setting on/off based on the application being used in the foreground.

-Have you ever got annoyed when your phone's screen accidentally rotates to Landscape mode?
-"Real AutoRotate" is here to solve this simple problem.
-This app allows you to choose apps in which you want the auto-rotation setting enabled.

 HOW TO USE:

-Step 1: Download the App from Google Play
+Step 1: Download the App from Google Play - Link: http://bit.ly/2LYXLwm

 Step 2: When you open the App for the first time, it asks you for the necessary permissions.
 Grant the required permissions.